natsuk4ze/gal/README.md

 ## 📝 Ducuments
-If you write an article about gal, let us know on dissucussion and we will post the URL of the article in the wiki or readme 🤝
+If you write an article about Gal, let us know in discussion and we will post the URL of the article in the wiki or readme 🤝

 - ### [🎯 Example](https://github.com/natsuk4ze/gal/blob/main/example/lib/main.dart)
 - ### [👌 Best Practice](https://github.com/natsuk4ze/gal/wiki/Best-Practice)